-Steal ideas for your master from the most stylish bedrooms of the West
+Steal ideas for your main bedroom from the most stylish bedrooms of the West.

 Enjoy the finer things